 However, this same study found that 34.6% of organizations admit that they have a ways to go in terms of optimizing their sales enablement processes.
 So, while implementing a sales enablement process into your organization isn’t exactly easy, doing so will likely put you leaps and bounds ahead of your competition.

-Without further ado, then, let’s take a look at all that goes into improving your sales enablement processes.
+Without further ado, then, let’s take a look at all that goes into improving your sales enablement strategy.

-The Six Main Areas to Focus On to Improve Sales Enablement
+Sales Enablement Best Practices: Six Main Areas to Focus On

 As we mentioned earlier, sales enablement doesn’t happen in isolation.
 Rather, it weaves its way through most—if not all—of an organization’s overall operations.